Menu Items

 Miscellaneous: Thatcher means “people who make thatched roofs for houses.”

-According to Mike Thatcher, a great-great grandson of John, and a great grandson of Alonso (John M. Thatcher (11)’s brother) in his letters to Russell Leach (#3) on July 29, 1985 and January 9, 1986, John came from England with two brothers.
+According to Mike Thatcher, a great-great grandson of John, and a great grandson of Alonso (John M. Thatcher (#11)'s brother) in his letters to Russell Leach (#3) on July 29, 1985 and January 9, 1986, John came from England with two brothers.
+[Note: John's coming from England has not been confirmed.
+Census records show he was born in New Jersey.]
 They owned a dairy and/or a piano manufacturing company.
 They broke up the business and one brother went to Canada.
 The other went South and became prominent in the textile business.
 John followed his sweetheart Alvina Mettler (Levina Medler) from New Jersey to Ohio when her father moved there.
 He worked for his father-in-law, Francis Mettler Jr., as a farm hand.

-With his wife and 14-15 children, he lived in a large log cabin at a town called Thatcher’s Post Office.
+Also according to Mike Thatcher, John and his wife had 14-15 children, he lived in a large log cabin at a town called Thatcher’s Post Office.
 They operated a blacksmith shop, saloon, and a grocery and post office.
 The town is located four miles east of Circleville on the crossroads of Route 56 and the Circleville-Tarleton Road.

-According to Post Offices of Ohio by John S. Gallagher and Alan H. Patera, 1978, the Thatcher Post Office was officiallly established 17 August 1886 and was discontinued 14 February 1891.
-It was reestablished 9 March 1894 and discontinued 28 February 1902.
-Since John Thatcher died on 6 March 1886, his job operating a post office predated the post office’s official recognition.
 According to History of Pickaway County, Ohio and Representative Citizens Edited & Compiled by Hon.
 Aaron R. Van Cleaf, Circleville, Ohio, Chicago, Ill.
 1906. p.
 163 “Thatcher is a town of about 35 population, located on the pike from Circleville to Adelphi, on the north line of the township.
 Edward Barr has a general store here and Thatcher & Valentine, a blacksmith shop.
 J. S. Valentino is also in business here as a buyer and shipper of poultry.
-The postoffice at Thatcher was discontinued three years ago.”
-The Thatcher with a blacksmith shop in 1906 would have been John M. Thatcher (John Thatcher's son).
-(In recent years, an article written by Darlene F. Weaver for the Circleville Herald titled "Weaver ran store, good wagon in Thatcher", doesn't mention either John Thatcher.
-[Further research is needed concerning this topic.]
+The post office at Thatcher was discontinued three years ago.
+The Thatcher with a blacksmith shop in 1906 was likely one of John's sons... either John M. Thatcher (#11) or Francis Orlando Thatcher.
+[Note: In recent years, an article written by Darlene F. Weaver for the Circleville Herald titled "Weaver ran store, good wagon in Thatcher", never mentions any Thatcher as ever having been postmaster of the town.
+The article states that Minni Tipton Barr, wife of John "Edward" Barr, was the post mistress for the tiny village of Thatcher.
+As shown below,a Marietta Daily Leader newspaper article dated December 23, 1897 stated that Edward Barr had been appointed new Ohio Postmaster for Thatcher.
+This webmaster wonders who was postmaster before Barr.]

 Below: John’s and Levina’s tombstone (full view and close-up) at Morris Chapel United Methodist Church.
-The stone shows considerable weathering and is difficult to read; but, after the stone was cleaned and blue chalk was applied on 25 September 2005, most of it could be read:
+The stone shows considerable weathering and is difficult to read; but, after the stone was cleaned and blue chalk was applied on 25 September 2005, most of it could be read and is transcribed next to the photographs.

 BORN